Golden Age of Bulgaria

 Simeon I achieved spectacular military and political successes, expanding Bulgarian territory and forcing the Byzantine Empire to recognise the imperial title of the Bulgarian monarchs.
 The capital Preslav was built in Byzantine fashion to rival Constantinople.
 Among the city's most remarkable edifices were the Round Church, also known as the Golden Church, and the imperial palace.
-At that time was created and painted Preslavian pottery, which followed the most prestigious Byzantine models.
+At that time the Preslavian pottery was created and painted, which followed the most prestigious Byzantine models.
 A chronicle of the 11th century testified that Simeon I had built Preslav for 28 years.